omerfardemir/monocf/README.md

   -c, --command=<value>           (required) Command to execute (dev or deploy) -d, --deploy-bindings           Deploy service bindings for the worker before deploy main worker -e, --env=<value>               Environment to use (dev, production etc.)
-  -r, --root-dir=<value>          Root directory of the project -s, --deploy-secrets            Deploy secrets for the worker -w, --workers-dir-name=<value>  Workers directory name in monorepo
+  -p, --port=<value>              Port to use for the proxy worker in multi-worker dev mode (default: 8787) -r, --root-dir=<value>          Root directory of the project -s, --deploy-secrets            Deploy secrets for the worker -w, --workers-dir-name=<value>  Workers directory name in monorepo

 DESCRIPTION
-  Workers command for running dev or deploy for a worker or all workers
+  Workers command for running dev or deploy for a worker or all workers.
+  When using `dev --all`, a proxy worker is started to route requests to the correct worker.

 EXAMPLES
   $ monocf worker my-worker -c dev